akovalyo/42sv_Libft/README.md

 >       after c, or NULL if c was not found in the first n characters of src.

 ### 5. ft_memmove
->       void *ft_memmove(void *dest, const void *src, size_t n);
+>       void *ft_memmove(void *dst, const void *src, size_t n);

 DESCRIPTION

->       The ft_memmove() function copies n bytes from memory area src to memory area
+>       The ft_memmove() function copies len bytes from memory area src to memory area
->       dest.
+>       dst.
 The memory areas may overlap: copying takes place  as  though  the
 >       bytes  in src are first copied into a temporary array that does not over‐
->       lap src or dest, and the bytes are then copied from the  temporary  array
+>       lap src or dst, and the bytes are then copied from the  temporary  array
 >       to dest.

 RETURN VALUE